 But this was my son, my life, my everything.
 Somehow I lifted him above the water and again another foot upwards to the dock.
 I myself sank back down again after I’d set him on the platform, but in a rush of adrenaline I lifted myself up and onto the dock beside my Elihu, who was scared, but thank God, crying and alive.
 I held him against my body, I rocked him, I tried to soothe him.
 I held him as I’d never held him before.

 We sat for awhile, waiting for our hearts to stop pounding.
 The horrifying image of the dark water closing in over my son played again and again in my head.
 He might well have died.
 Yet he didn’t, I had saved him from that.
 I’d given birth to him once, and today in some way, I’d given birth to him again.
 He was alive, I was alive, it was ok.
 And once again, it was just the two of us.
 It seemed the universe had demonstrated in the most acute way that we two were starting over.
 We had emerged from the water somehow changed.

-And if I’d not been entirely convinced before, I was now.
-We had been washed clean of our old life and a new one was just beginning.
+And if I’d not been entirely convinced before, I was then.
+We had been washed clean of our old life – and a new one had just begun.